 It took me 3 tries because I was trying to tweak it to reduce the sugar for a small batch.
 At the end , I got the sweetness and texture that I wanted, I am happy with the ratio that I got.

-Tips to a Soft & Fluffy Buttercream Frosting
+Tips for a Soft & Fluffy Buttercream Frosting

 - Room Temperature Butter: Don’t ignore this simple reminder as this is very important to achieving a fluffy texture.
 A soft butter (not melting) whip better, so it gets lighter and fluffier from accumulating air during the beating process.
 Air in the butter means light texture.